What to Do if Your Hire Car Breaks Down

 Make sure to keep the receipts for all repairs and keep notes of what work has been done.
 Depending on the terms in your contract, you may have to pay for the work to be done and the hire company may reimburse you when you return the vehicle.
 As long as the breakdown was not directly caused by you, you should not be liable to pay for any of the damages.

 If the breakdown was caused by your actions, you could have to pay for the repairs and the towing costs.
 Even if you have insurance, you could still have to pay a large excess fee.
-Direct Car Hire Excess offers excess car hire abroad so you won’t have to pay any costly excess fees if you break down.
-Our policies start at just 12p per day and even include towing costs.
+Direct Car Hire Excess help you avoid car hire insurance excess charges thanks to our thorough policies.
+They start at just 12p per day and include towing costs as well as many of the other issues you may encounter with a hire car.
 Get a quote or contact us to speak to an expert adviser about your car hire excess insurance needs.